 Paul Ryan recently announced that the upcoming House budget bill would include language to take federal funding away from Planned Parenthood (“PP”).

-Barack Obama, Donald Trump, FEATURED CONTRIBUTORS, Foreign Policy, internationalnews Benjamin Netanyahu, Fred Lucas, george w. bush, Israel, John Kerry, putin, russia, Tainted by Suspicion, United Nations, vladimir putin
+1 HEADER Donald Trump, 1 HEADER internationalnews, Barack Obama, FEATURED CONTRIBUTORS, Foreign Policy Benjamin Netanyahu, Fred Lucas, george w. bush, Israel, John Kerry, putin, russia, Tainted by Suspicion, United Nations, vladimir putin

 President Barack Obama left U.S.-Israeli relations at their lowest point, leaving office with a United Nations resolution condemning the Jewish state’s settlements in the West Bank and East Jerusalem.

-Barack Obama, Donald Trump, FEATURED CONTRIBUTORS, Hillary Clinton Arnold Schwarzenegger, Buzzfeed, Celebrity Apprentice, CNN, putin, russia, Russian hacker, Russian hacking, Trump Dossier, vladimir putin, wikileaks
+1 HEADER Donald Trump, Barack Obama, FEATURED CONTRIBUTORS, Hillary Clinton Arnold Schwarzenegger, Buzzfeed, Celebrity Apprentice, CNN, putin, russia, Russian hacker, Russian hacking, Trump Dossier, vladimir putin, wikileaks

 This week was filled with explosive news.
 We learned that intelligence officials told President Obama and Trump that Russia could have compromising information on the incoming president.
 There were also communications before […]

-Barack Obama, democrat, Democratic Party, democrats, economy, FEATURED CONTRIBUTORS, former-president, Republican Party, republicans, whitehouse Conservative Party, Conservatives, Liberal Party, Liberals, racism, The Left, The Right
+1 HEADER democrats, 1 HEADER economy, 1 HEADER former-president, 1 HEADER republicans, 1 HEADER whitehouse, Barack Obama, democrat, Democratic Party, FEATURED CONTRIBUTORS, Republican Party Conservative Party, Conservatives, Liberal Party, Liberals, racism, The Left, The Right

 The eight-year performance due to end on January 20 will never, I suspect, be viewed with anything like a historical consensus.